lakridserne/db-miniproject-2-nosql/README.md

 Our first thoughs is to do research on how to use on of the following operations by inserting data into the to the two databases.
 Then based on the speed on two databases we want to compairer the time.
 Antoher thought is to do rerearsh on grafe and see to see if its possible to create a grafe on mongodb which we are not sure about if its possible.
 We allredy know it is possiible to create it with Neo4j.

 Last it would be intressting to use som big-data so we can better see the difference bewteen each database and get overview on how it effects our two databases.

+## Activity

+// desciption of file
+We have a big file that has a size around 24GB that tells us how many followers each twittersprofile has.
+The file contains a list over id´s consisting of numbers which is split into two sections, where first section is the follwers and the other section is the one being followed.

 1)  Import stament: This statement import the "2G.csv" file.